KarolBedkowski/SunFounder-RGB-LCD-Shield-Library/README.md

-This is a library for the Adafruit RGB 16x2 LCD Shield
+This is a library for the SunFounder LCD KeyPad Shield with RGB Led.
+(monochrome LCD, 16x2, 5 buttons keypad and RGB led, I2C interface).

+Based on:

+Adafruit RGB 16x2 LCD Shield

 Pick one up at the Adafruit shop!
   ---------> http://http://www.adafruit.com/products/714